scottsauber/notes/quotes/Coaching.md

 "Improving daily work is even more important than doing daily work." - Gene Kim, DevOps Handbook

 "Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn." – Ben Franklin

+"Use the same recipe, get the same bread."